-According to producers of The CW's "Arrow", the character of 'Roy Harper' (Colton Haynes) will no longer be a series regular as the red-hooded archer 'Arsenal' :
+According to producers of The CW's "Arrow", 'Oliver Queen' will no longer share screen time alongside the troubled character 'Roy Harper' (Colton Haynes) as the red-hooded archer 'Arsenal', who has been temporarily dropped as a series regular:

 "...'Roy first appeared in the season one 'Arrow' episode 'Dodger' as a thief who steals the purse of 'Thea Queen'.